-Milan isn't just famous for its fashion; expert designers and craftsmen from every medium come to the city to showcase their designs, and the annual Furniture Fair is no exception.
-Read on for tips to start planning your visit to the 2014 fair next April.
+Milan isn't just famous for its fashion.
+The city has an international reputation for design of all kinds, and is known to champion Italian craftsmanship and draw in global audiences at its events.
+Expert designers and craftsmen from every medium come to the city to showcase their designs, and the annual Furniture Fair is no exception.
+The Salone Internazionale del Mobile is truly a design-lovers haven.
+Thinking about planning a visit to the 2018 fair in April?
+Read on to learn more…

 History of the festival